fbpx

 What Are the Treatment Options for Bipolar Disorder?

-Symptoms of bipolar disorder can often be significantly improved with treatment.
-It usually treated with a combination of the following:
+Symptoms of bipolar disorder can often be significantly improved with mental health treatment

 • Medication – The most commonly prescribed medications for bipolar disorder are called mood stabilizers.
 They are designed to correct imbalanced brain signaling.
 Lithium is a type of mood stabilizer.
 Additionally, antipsychotic medications and antidepressants are sometimes used to treat specific symptoms of bipolar disorder.
 Different medications and dosages may need to be tried to find the right combination for persons with bipolar disorder.